Pibgorn (instrument): Contemporary use

 Contemporary pibgorn makers in Wales include Jonathan Shorland, John Tose, John Glennydd, Keith Lewis, Gafin Morgan, and Gerard KilBride.
 In Scotland, Julian Goodacre (double-hornpipe).
 In the United States; Alan Keith, Sean Folsom, and Chad Fross.

 Contemporary repertoire makes use of folksong and Hymn tunes adapted to the instrument, manuscript and printed collections of dance music that may be adapted to fit the instrument's compass of an octave, as well as the general oral tradition.

 Bands like Fernhill, Calan, Mordekkers, Taran, Saith Rhyfeddod, Rigantona, Carreg Lafar, Crasdant, Calennig, and Aberjaber have incorporated the instrument in their line-up in mixed consort.
 In the United States, bands Oceans Apart and Moch Pryderi have done the same.

 Contemporary players of the instrument in Wales include Jonathan Shorland, Ceri Rhys Matthews, Stephen Rees, Andy McLaughlin, Hefin Wyn Jones, Patrick Rimes, Huw Roberts, Jem Hammond, Hafwen Lewis, Gafin Morgan, Antwn Owen Hicks, Rhodri Smith, Peni Ediker, Eva Ryan, Idris Morris Jones, Gerard KilBride, Mick Tems and Peter Stacey.
-Players in the United States include John Good, Bill Reese, Sean Folsom, and Chad Fross.
+Players in the United States include John Good, Bill Reese, Sean Folsom and Chad Fross.
+Corwen Broch is a player who lives in Scotland.

 Use of pibgorn, bagpipe and bag-hornpipes with electronic and digital dance music has been seen in recent years, initially with Ceri Rhys Matthews collaborating with johnny r of r-bennig on a dance mix called "Y bibgorn aur" in 1992; later in the nineties with hip-hop outfit Y Tystion on their album "Shrug off ya complex, Y taffi triog"; Lews Tewns' recording for "PUP Project"; and "Wepun EX Project".
 The Mordekkers have used Drum and Bass mixes with pipe music in a live context for a number of years playing at British festivals.
 More recently Celtech and Taran have also combined pibgorn and pipes with Drum and Bass, Dub, and House styles.